Commit to Your Marriage — Do Not Divorce

 Divorce is not permitted for “emotional desertion.”

-Some say the previous verses justify divorce even if their spouse does not physically leave home.
-They state they are free to divorce if their mate has been unpleasant, financially irresponsible, sexually unavailable, emotionally removed or physically violent.
+Some say the previous verses justify divorce even if their spouse doesn’t physically leave home.
+They state they are free to divorce if their mate has been unpleasant, financially irresponsible, sexually unavailable, or emotionally removed.
 How do they come to such a conclusion?
 By saying that their spouse “left” or “deserted” them emotionally.

 Such logic twists the clear meaning of the previous passage, not to mention God’s commands throughout the New Testament.
 Paul was writing about leaving physically.
 We all are married to imperfect spouses and at one time or another could justify divorce because of “emotional desertion.”
 Let me invite you to read Part 2 of this study on God and divorce, Reject Unscriptural Reasons for Divorce.